IBM/data-pre-processing-with-pywren/README.md

 ### 7. Run the notebook

 To view your notebooks, select `Notebooks` in the project `Assets` list.
-To run a notebook, simply click on the `edit` icon listed in the row associated with the notebook in the `Notebooks` list.
+To run a notebook, simply click on the `Edit` icon listed in the row associated with the notebook in the `Notebooks` list.

 ![](doc/source/images/studio-notebook-list.png)